randyriback/moodmix/README.md

 `flask run`

 # Deployment
-In your production environment, make sure the FLASK_DEBUG environment variable is unset or is set to 0, so that ProdConfig is used, and set DATABASE_URL which is your postgresql URI for example postgresql://localhost/example (this is set by default in heroku).
+In your production environment, make sure the FLASK_DEBUG environment variable is unset or is set to 0, so that ProdConfig is used, and set DATABASE_URL which is your postgresql URI, for example:
+`postgresql://localhost/example` (this is set by default in heroku).

 For further info, refer to https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/